Vegan Guide to Siem Reap

 Cuisine Wat Damnak

-Wat Damnak area
+Wat Damnak Village

 (v) Banlle $$

 The restaurant is in a peaceful garden setting (take mosquito repellent) and in addition to the menu that covers Khmer and Western vegetarian food, you can also eat chocolate brownies and coconut ice cream that is vegan.
-Savoury food to sample includes a soothing tomato soup and Eggplant fritters but leave room for the vegan chocolate brownie and coconut ice cream!
+Savoury food to sample includes a soothing tomato soup and Eggplant fritters but make sure to leave room for the vegan chocolate brownie and coconut ice cream!

-The Dining Room at Park Hyatt $$$
+Dining Room at Park Hyatt $$$

-The Dining Room at Park Hyatt
+Dining Room at Park Hyatt